 Comment ID Full comment Officer Comment/Action indicate this and to provide some indication of these views.
 Where no comment is made the District Council should assume that the Town Council is content with the item.
 C. COMMENTS IN PRINCIPLE 1.
 The underlying principle of this SPD is the desirability of the governments are announced policy to achieve a "zero carbon" economy and lifestyle" by 2035 at the latest.
 It must be pointed out that while some members of the council warmly support this policy, others are much more sceptical.
-2. Similarly, the principle set out in Para 1.1.4 ("to tackle climate change and ecological emergency by helping to prioritise opportunities to prioritise opportunity to walk, cycle and use public transport.") while welcomed in itself as increasing supply of public transport and therefore increasing choice arouses concerns that this is to be done by deterring use of private transport.- even electric cars.
+2. Similarly, the principle set out in Para 1.1.4 ("to tackle climate change and ecological emergency by helping to prioritise opportunities to prioritise opportunity to walk, cycle and use public transport .") while welcomed in itself as increasing supply of public transport and therefore increasing choice arouses concerns that this is to be done by deterring use of private transport - even electric cars.
 It has long been felt in certain political circles that clean and of choice and therefore freedom to behave in an unplanned way is disliked by many town planners.
 3. The reference in Paragraph 1.1.5 to "overly generous parking requirements" does nothing to contradict this view.
-Many councillors with experience all development proposals coming to the appropriate to planning control committee would believe that the parking requirements introduced by Sir Eric Pickles in the 2010 government simply barely meet expectations or, indeed, requirements.
-4. A further concern for local councillors is the view, implicitly accepted in the document, that commuters would prefer to use public transport if it were available.
-While this is indeed accepted by some Councillors there is also concern that in the actuality the Covid 19 pandemic will actually increase the demand for private transport.
+Many councillors with experience all development proposals coming to the appropriate to planning control committee would believe that the parking requirements introduced by Site Eric Pickles in the 2010 government simply barely meet expectations or, indeed, requirements.
+4. A further concern for local councillors is the view, implicitly accepted in the document, that commuters would prefer to use public transport.
 5. Following from this there is the question of our electric vehicles.
 There are undoubtedly problem and at the moment with electorate by in that while the range is increasing the time at taken to charge the vehicle is not necessarily diminishing.
-Wider con
+Wider concerns that this may lead to power rationing in the evenings are not relevant to this discussion, and nor are concerns are over the pollution caused in the extraction of lithium.
+6. In general t